Opinion: Here’s how to stop Just Stop Oil – his name is Sir Jonny Bairstow

 That’s a problem, because this isn’t some fringe cause that the British public is in opposition to.
 The Greens made a record 200 gains at the council elections in May – the highest ever growth in the party’s 50 year history – and there is a real and convincing political argument to be made that green policies can give the taxpayer a boost at a time of runaway gas bills and crippling energy insecurity caused by the war in Ukraine.

-The most irritating thing about Just Stop Oil is unquestionably then their habit of taking a position widely accepted by most of the public – that massive fossil fuel consumption is making vast swathes of the planet unlivable – and making out as if it’s a fringe and radical pursuit.
+The most irritating thing about Just Stop Oil is unquestionably then their habit of taking a position widely accepted by most of the public – that massive fossil fuel consumption is making vast swathes of the planet unlivable – and making out as if it’s an unorthadox and radical pursuit.
 For a protest movement that wants to ban petroleum, that is fuel for the rightwing outrage furnace.

-Roger Hallam, the Extinction Rebellion founder who broke away to focus on Just Stop Oil’s more radical agenda, has form for misreading the room – just days before XR’s successful Autumn Rebellion drew huge crowds into central London to demonstrate public support for do-it-together climate action, he was arrested for trying to fly drones around Heathrow Airport as part of a tiny environmental protest that infuriated the rest of the movement.
+Roger Hallam, the Extinction Rebellion founder who broke away to focus on Just Stop Oil’s more aggressive agenda, has form for misreading the room – just days before XR’s successful Autumn Rebellion drew huge crowds into central London to demonstrate public support for do-it-together climate action, he was arrested for trying to fly drones around Heathrow Airport as part of a tiny environmental protest that infuriated the rest of the movement.
 A month later fringe wingnuts glued themselves to the roof of a Tube train at Canning Town, infuriating bleary-eyed passengers shivering on the cold and dark early morning commute.
 Less century-defining suffragettism, more charge of the prawn sandwich brigade.

 Still, what’s the harm?
 The world’s on fire.
 How about yours?
 The eerie orange glow of the New York skyline this month as Canadian forest fires blew down the East coast of an entire continent has its unhappy echo in the orange powder Just Stop Oil sprayed across the World Snooker Championship — and, like the world championship, is now an annual event.
 Just as dragging Insulate Britain protestors off motorways attracts an audience more loyal than Big Jet TV’s, Just Stop Oil keeps pumping oxygen into a conversation that fewer and fewer want to have aloud.